BrainhackMTL/psy6983_2021/content/en/modules/python_visualization/index.md

         Different dx_group should be on each half of each violin The x-axis should reflect the different sex categories.

+**Exercise 4** Play around and make an interactive plot using plotly and your project data if you have any.

 ## More resources

 - Other great resources to get started with plotting in python: